-People who have been seriously injured by an attacking dog deserve compensation and should not be reluctant to seek it through civil legal action – it will not come out of a friend or neighbor’s pocket.
+People who have been seriously injured by an attacking dog deserve compensation and should not be reluctant to seek it through civil legal action and contact a dog bite attorney– it will not come out of a friend or neighbor’s pocket.
 The compensation recovered in a dog bite claim almost always come from the dog owner’s insurance, such as homeowners’ insurance or business liability insurance.

 The Insurance Information Institute and State Farm Insurance report that dog bites accounted for more than one-third of all homeowners’ insurance liability claim dollars paid out in 2013 and resulted in more than $483 million in compensation for victims.
 The average payment for dog bite claims was $27,862.